AT A GLANCE

 Creating quality accommodation for future residents, where they feel comfortable and safe, is a key part of the design and will help foster a mutual respect for the Embassy Village.

-With each home made up of one container they will be situated under each railway arch in clusters of four (two up, two down) and will be arranged to create a sheltered inward facing courtyard.
+Every home will be situated under each railway arch in clusters of four (two up, two down) and will be arranged to create a sheltered inward facing courtyard.
 Front doors are accessed off the courtyard which then serves as a neighbourly, shared space which the residents will help to maintain.
 Each home has been designed to maximinise space and includes a wet room and open plan kitchen, dining/living and bedroom space as well as integrated storage.
 The homes will have a high quality fit out and be suitably insulated to ensure noise isn’t an issue, considering the location beneath the railway arches.

-The Village Hall will be made up of six containers linked together to create a large flexible multi-use space with shared cooking, laundry and washing facilities.
+The Village Hall will create a large flexible multi-use space with shared cooking, laundry and washing facilities.
 The reception pod will be at the site entrance and will function as site security and house residents’ post boxes.
 The homes are manufactured off-site which reduces the amount of construction we need to do on-site while providing flexibility for the project to be expanded over time.

 We’ve got landscape architects Planit I.E. on board to design the outside space.
 We’re planning plenty of communal spaces with planting and outdoor seating including: